Enhancing LLMs' Clinical Reasoning with Real-World Data from a Nationwide Sepsis Registry: Methods

 \section{Methods}

 Clinical data consist of multiple feature–value pairs (e.g., Initial SOFA - 3) for each patient.
-Training LLMs for reasoning usually involves prompting the model with reasoning-intensive questions\cite{guo2025deepseek, shao2024deepseekmath, wang2023math, kumar2024training}.
+Training LLMs for reasoning usually involves prompting the model with reasoning-intensive questions \citep{guo2025deepseek, shao2024deepseekmath, wang2023math, kumar2024training}.
 Therefore, generating such questions from clinical data is essential to enhance clinical reasoning of LLMs.
 One possible approach is to construct open-ended questions.
-However, open-ended questions make it difficult to establish consistent reward criteria, which can result in unstable training\cite{skalse2022defining}.
-To address this, Deepseek-R1 limited its training data to short-answer questions with well-defined answers, such as those involving math, coding, and logical reasoning.
+However, open-ended questions make it difficult to establish consistent reward criteria, which can result in unstable training \citep{skalse2022defining}.
+To address this, Deepseek-R1 \citep{guo2025deepseek} limited its training data to short-answer questions with well-defined answers, such as those involving math, coding, and logical reasoning.
 In this setup, rewards were given only if the model's reasoning led to the correct answer, enabling stable training.
-Building on this approach, we construct multiple-choice questions by masking the value of a single feature in each patient's data.
+Building on this approach, we construct multiple-choice denoising questions by masking the value of a single feature in each patient's data.
 Then the model is prompted to infer the masked value based on the remaining visible feature-value pairs.
-This denoising task encourages the model to learn inter-feature relationships and dependencies, thereby fostering clinical reasoning.
+While this task resembles standard imputation in simple time-series clinical data, it requires more sophisticated clinical reasoning when applied to complex datasets such as clinical registries.
+As illustrated in Figure \ref{fig:method}-(b), inferring the masked value, such as the initial empirical therapy, requires the model to consider inter-feature relationships and dependencies among variables like the initial diagnosis or the selection of empirical antibiotics.
+This process encourages the model to learn deeper clinical reasoning capabilities.
+We emphasize that this denoising task is used as a training vehicle for eliciting clinical reasoning, chosen because it admits a verifiable reward, and is not itself intended as a clinically meaningful task.
+The clinical claims of this work are therefore evaluated on downstream clinician-designed tasks that reflect real-world clinical practice, not on the denoising objective.
+We regard masked-feature denoising as an easier, lower-level form of clinical reasoning that infers inter-feature dependencies from partial patient data, and the downstream clinician-designed tasks as a harder form that applies the same reasoning to higher-level judgments.
+Improving on the harder tasks by training on the easier one is consistent with easy-to-hard generalization, a well-documented phenomenon in reasoning-oriented reinforcement learning where models trained on more tractable, verifiable problems reliably improve on harder, unseen ones \citep{sun2024easy, hase2024unreasonable}.
+We adopt reinforcement learning rather than supervised fine-tuning because the latter would require reasoning traces obtained either from medical experts (costly and time-consuming) or from a powerful external model (privacy-constrained), whereas reinforcement learning only requires a verifiable correctness signal that our denoising questions already provide.
 For each question, the model generates multiple reasonings and only the ones that led to the correct answer receive a reward.
-Using the Group Relative Policy Optimization (GRPO) algorithm\cite{shao2024deepseekmath}, which was used to train Deepseek-R1\cite{guo2025deepseek}, the model is optimized to generate reasonings that lead to high rewards.
+Using the Group Relative Policy Optimization (GRPO) \citep{shao2024deepseekmath}, a reinforcement learning algorithm used to train Deepseek-R1 \citep{guo2025deepseek}, the model is optimized to generate reasonings that lead to high rewards.
 An overview of the process is illustrated in Figure \ref{fig:method}-(b).